Skip to content

 Env vars:

-• ELEVENLABS_API_KEY — used for both STT (Scribe v2 Realtime) and TTS (Flash v2.5).
+• ELEVENLABS_API_KEY: elevenlabs stack: STT (Scribe v2 Realtime) and TTS (Flash v2.5).

-• GOOGLE_API_KEY — used for Gemini 2.5 Flash.
+• GOOGLE_API_KEY: elevenlabs stack: Gemini 2.5 Flash.

-• PORT — optional, defaults to 3000.
+• PORT: optional, defaults to 3000.

 Architecture